RileyGlander/Rileys-E-Commerce-Back-End/README.md

 ## Description
 - What was your motivation?
 My motivation was trying to create a e-commerce back end project to learn more about creating a online retail platform.
 It was a great way to manage and interact with a database as well as handle models, routes and seeds.

 - Why did you build this project?
 I built this project to create a back end e-commerce application.
 I was glad to have learned more about database modeling, API routes, and ORM while creating a platform that can handle user authentication, product management, and order processing.
-Although I encountered challenges in implementing these features in my project, I gained experience from the process
+Although I encountered challenges in implementing these features in my project, I gained experience from the process.

 - What problem does it solve?
 This project solves the problem of managing and organizing data for an e-commerce platform.
 By learning about database schema design and ORM techniques, I gained a better understanding of how to store and retrieve product information, handle user authentication and authorization, and process orders.